Raghav-Bodani/bare-bones-rag/NOTES.md

 I also got my first real reps in scrappy debugging and working in the terminal.
 Every project before this had been a tutorial, where the path was laid out and the errors were anticipated.
 This was the first time I was running into errors with no script to follow, and the first time I had to read tracebacks seriously.
 That muscle was new.

 And finally: even with heavy AI assistance, this was a project I directed end to end.
 The pipeline structure, the file layout, the decisions about what went where... all mine.
-The code was partly AI-written; the system was not.
-That distinction turned out to matter more than I expected.
+The code was partly AI-written, the system was not.
+I learned how to use AI as an assistant and a guide at the same time while learning and not relying on it blindly.

 ## What I'd build next